+We moved to Tombstone in early in 2016.
+But we’d visited this historic town for years, because we love it here.
+We love old Western history.
 We found the Tombstone Cemetery quite a while back.
 We thought one day we’d roam it, and investigate it more.
-But it took moving here to actually do that.
+But it took moving to Tombstone Arizona for us to finally do that.

-As Allen Street approaches town and points East - it’s East Allen Street.
+As Allen Street approaches town and points East, it’s East Allen Street.
 After you head West on Allen Street, and pass the Sumner intersection, it becomes West Allen Street.
 Go that way to access the Tombstone Cemetery.

-Go out West Allen Street, down and up the hill - you'll see the cemetery on the left.
+Go out West Allen Street, down and up the hill.
+You’ll see the cemetery on the left.
 It’s only about a half mile from Sumner.

 Here’s a map: